Union Affiliate FAQs

 The district can encourage the IHE to register as the candidate MUST hold a residency Certificate in order to be paid by the District or BOCES.
 The other option would be to partner with an IHE that has access to the certificate.
 Finally, the district or BOCES may opt to partner with multiple IHEs to meet district needs with various certification programs.

-Can an Apprentice fill other district roles(like substitute or paraprofessional) to offset program costs?
+Can an Apprentice fill other roles(like substitute or paraprofessional) to offset program costs?

 The Apprentice must complete a minimum of 1200 hours in paid on-the-job training under the 1:1 guidance of an experienced district based educator.
 Time spent in other roles will not count toward the hours needed.
 They also may not supplant another employee (such as a paraprofessional) already employed.
 If an Apprentice is working toward the competencies, such as substituting for their own guiding teacher or for a limited number of days in the district, it can be allowed yet not count toward the required hours.